mangez84/juliasplants/TEST.md

     ![Blog](readme/images/blog_add.png)

+### Unit Tests

+- Basic unit tests for some of the views have been created.
+- The tests assert whether HTTP status code 200 and the correct template are returned.
+- More unit tests will be added in a later release.

 ### Further Testing

 - Testing of the website has been performed with Google Chrome, Microsoft Edge and Mozilla Firefox.

 ### Known Bugs

+#### Fixed

+- An error was displayed when trying to reach the checkout page without items in the cart.
+If the cart is empty the user is redirected back to the shopping cart.

 #### Unfixed